lujiaxuan0520/THU-EACT-50/README.md

 # THU<sup>E-ACT</sup>-50: A Real-World Event-Based Action Recognition Benchmark

-Introduced by the paper, "[Action Recognition and Benchmark Using Event Cameras](https://ieeexplore.ieee.org/abstract/document/10198747)" in TPAMI 2023, **THU<sup>E-ACT</sup>-50** stands as a large-scale, real-world event-specific action recognition dataset with more than 4 times the size of the current largest event-based action recognition dataset.
+Introduced by the paper "[Action Recognition and Benchmark Using Event Cameras](https://ieeexplore.ieee.org/abstract/document/10198747)" in TPAMI 2023, **THU<sup>E-ACT</sup>-50** stands as a large-scale, real-world event-specific action recognition dataset with more than 4 times the size of the current largest event-based action recognition dataset.
 It contains 50 action categories and is primarily designed for whole-body motions and indoor healthcare applications.
 This repository provides access to the dataset, alongside detailed information about its contents and structure.

 <img src="figures/sample-sequences.jpg" alt="Sample-sequences" style="zoom: 33%;" />